1 killed, 8 wounded in shooting at Southern California party | Law-Order

 - United States

-One person was killed and eight people were wounded following an overnight shooting at a large party in Southern California, police said Saturday.
+One man was killed and eight people were wounded during an overnight shooting at a party that drew about 100 people to a Southern California hookah lounge, police said Saturday.

-Officers from the San Bernardino police dispatched late Friday found the one person who was killed outside the party, which was at a business in a strip mall in the city east of Los Angeles, Sgt.
+San Bernardino police officers dispatched late Friday found a man shot in the parking lot outside the strip mall lounge, where the party had been advertised on social media in the city east of Los Angeles, Sgt.
 Equino Thomas said.

-He said eight other people were shot and taken to area hospitals, most with their own transportation.
+The man, Allen Gresham, 20, was pronounced dead at the scene, a police statement said.

+Eight people who were shot and wounded were treated at hospitals.
+Some were taken by ambulance and others went on their own, he said.
 Police said their injuries did not appear to be life-threatening.
-Thomas said no arrests have been made nor has the suspect been identified.

-Police said the shooting appears to have stemmed from a conflict in a crowded room at the party and the victims don't seem to have been intentionally targeted.
+Two people were detained and one was arrested on suspicion of possessing a stolen gun, the police statement said.
+They were not identified.

+The shooting involving at least two people started inside the hookah lounge after an argument and people spilled into the parking lot, where more shots were fired, Thomas and the statement said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)